 Companies are gradually realizing the inefficacy of security reviews towards the end of the production cycle compared to having them right from the design phase itself in the discovery of security-related issues.

 While DevOps has undoubtedly accelerated the development process significantly, DevOps teams will require to relate the security information and intelligence to the code in order to enable the right decision-making and innovation.

 Through automation and risk management, DevOps has simplified the development process.
 This needs to be complemented with the right tools and strategies that can reduce the security risk through the identification of bugs and vulnerabilities, and their resolution in real-time.
 This evolution of DevOps approach can be termed DevSecOps.

 DevSecOps eliminates the legacy security process in software development while ensuring that all DevOps benefits pertaining to development, deployment and faster delivery of new features to the customer are retained.

 Breaking Down Silos

 The traditional silo mindset between the development and operations teams that characterized the initial stages of DevOps is again being replicated in the DevSecOps approach.
-This necessitates the development of an organizational culture that is centered towards the integration of security with DevOps.
+This necessitates the development of an organizational culture that is centered on the integration of security with DevOps.